akveo/digitsquare/README.md

 4. Either open the project in the xCode or type `cordova run ios`

 Please refer to [Apache Cordova documentation](http://cordova.apache.org/docs/en/4.0.0/) for additional info.

+## Support
+For any additional information as well as with any suggestions or offers please refer to [Flatlogic homepage](http://flatlogic.com)